bhlx3lyx7/arch-learning/_tech-tools/system_design/system_design_video_notes.md

 - send reads and writes to all nodes in parallel, responds when predefined threshold of nodes return success
 - keep data up to date
 	+ anti-entropy: background process looks at multi nodes and stored values, use version numbers to make sure each replica holds the most up to date copy of the data
-	+ read repaire: read from multi nodes in parallel, take the most up to date piece and propagate it to the other replicas which had outdated data
+	+ read repair: read from multi nodes in parallel, take the most up to date piece and propagate it to the other replicas which had outdated data
 - quorums: w + r > n; implicitly, quorum write doesn't have guarantee of order
 - quorums are not perfect
 	+ if less than w writes succeed, the client is told a write failure, but the succeeded nodes will not undo the write